rwright403/rocket-flutter-speed-analysis/README.md

 # rocket-flutter-speed-analysis 🚀
 A loosely coupled flutter speed calculator built using open-source and software available to students (from a student license).
-Based on the method created by [5]
+Based on the method created by [5].
+Created for UVic Rocketry https://onlineacademiccommunity.uvic.ca/rocketry/rockets/ :)

 ## Running this program:
 This file takes input in the form of a python module file.